 For us, being called Gringos is equivalent to being called Canadian.
 It simply identifies our origins.

 More than a few expats in Latin America are offended by this expression.
-I hope to shed some light on the origins of the word and what it really means.
+I hope to shed some light on the word’s origins and what it really means.
 (And I hope not to offend my fellow Gringos.) 🙂

 What Does “Gringo” Mean in Ecuador?